crescros/qasong/README.md

-# Artistify
+# Qasong

-Artistify provides an alternate user interface for listening to music from youtube.
+Qasong provides an alternate user interface for listening to music from youtube.

 This project is currently under development.